Israel strikes state-run Iranian TV during live broadcast after Iranian missiles kill 8 in Israel

 The Israeli Magen David Adom emergency service also reported that five people were killed in the strikes in central Israel.

-Petah Tikva resident Yoram Suki rushed with his family to a shelter after hearing an air raid alert, and emerged after it was over to find his apartment destroyed.
+Petah Tikva resident Yoram Suki rushed with his family to a shelter after hearing an air-raid alert.
+They emerged after it was over to find his apartment destroyed.

 Despite losing his home, he urged Netanyahu to keep up the attacks on Iran.